r31gN/grasping-react-basics/README.md

    Response body: { "message": "No puppy found." }
    ```

-All API endpoints acctept and send back JSON format.
+All API endpoints accept and send back JSON format.

 ## Other considerations